 The occurrence of iVDPVs is very rare.
 Only 111 cases have been documented worldwide since 1962.
 Of these, most stopped excretion within six months or died.

 aVDPVs are VDPVs that are either isolated from people with no known immunodeficiency, or isolated from sewage whose ultimate source is unknown.
 Very little is known about them.

 Implications and management of vaccine-derived polioviruses

 Circulating vaccine-derived polioviruses must be managed in the same way as wild poliovirus outbreaks.
-The solution is the same for all polio outbreaks: immunize every child several times with the oral vaccine to stop polio transmission, regardless of whether the virus is wild or vaccine-derived.
+The solution is the same for all polio outbreaks: vaccinate every child several times with oral polio vaccine to stop polio transmission, regardless of whether the virus is wild or vaccine-derived.

 Vaccine-derived polioviruses appear to be less transmissible than wild poliovirus.
 Outbreaks are usually self-limiting or rapidly stopped with 2–3 rounds of high-quality supplementary immunization activities.

 Once wild poliovirus transmission has been stopped globally, the vaccine-viruses will be the only source of live polioviruses in the community and could potentially lead to the re-emergence of polio.
 Use of the oral polio vaccine in routine immunization programmes will therefore be phased out to eliminate the rare risks posed by vaccine-derived polioviruses.